TanviDeshpande95/brownfield-openshift/README.md

-### Installing Contrail on an existing Openshift cluster
+# Installing Contrail on an existing Openshift cluster

+# Overview:

 Ansible playbooks to install contrail in a Brownfield Openshift deployment.
 The playbooks let users install Contrail on an existing Openshift cluster.